-Configuration property Description proxy-print.delegate.account.group.enable Set to Y (default) or N, to enable/disable invoicing with Group Account. proxy-print.delegate.account.shared.enable Set to Y (default) or N, to enable/disable invoicing with Shared Account. proxy-print.delegate.account.shared.group.enable Set to Y (default) or N, to enable/disable invoicing with Shared Account for Groups copies. proxy-print.delegate.account.user.enable Set to Y (default) or N, to enable/disable invoicing with User Account. proxy-print.delegate.multiple-member-copies.enable Set to Y (default) or N, to enable/disable multiple copies for Groups and Users.
+Configuration property Description proxy-print.delegate.account.group.enable Set to Y (default) or N, to enable/disable invoicing with Group Account.

+Configuration property Description proxy-print.delegate.account.shared.enable Set to Y (default) or N, to enable/disable invoicing with Shared Account. proxy-print.delegate.account.shared.group.enable Set to Y (default) or N, to enable/disable invoicing with Shared Account for Groups copies. proxy-print.delegate.account.user.enable Set to Y (default) or N, to enable/disable invoicing with User Account. proxy-print.delegate.multiple-member-copies.enable Set to Y (default) or N, to enable/disable multiple copies for Groups and Users.
 When disabled, the number of copies is 1. proxy-print.delegate.group-copies.enable Set to Y or N (default), to enable/disable option to assign (over- rule) the number of copies for a group.
-When enabled, an extra button is displayed in the Delegated Print Dialog, at the right of the Add button, that leads to a pop-up where the number of copies for the selected groups can be entered. proxy-print.delegate.groups.preferred.enable Set to Y (default) or N, to enable/disable option to bookmark del- egate groups as preferred.
+When enabled, an ex- tra button is displayed in the Delegated Print Dialog, at the right of the Add button, that leads to a pop-up where the number of copies for the selected groups can be entered. proxy-print.delegate.groups.preferred.enable Set to Y (default) or N, to enable/disable option to bookmark delegate groups as preferred.
 When enabled, an extra "star" button is displayed at the left of the quick group search field, and at the right of each list entry.
 When the star button in a list entry is pressed, a group is bookmarked as "preferred".
 When the star button besides the quick search field is pressed, only "preferred" groups are searched. proxy-print.delegate.accounts.preferred.enable Set to Y (default) or N, to enable/disable option to bookmark shared accounts as preferred.
-When enabled, an extra "star" but- ton is displayed at the left of the quick account search field, and at the right of each list entry.
+When enabled, an extra "star" button is displayed at the left of the quick account search field, and at the right of each list entry.
 When the star button in a list entry is pressed, an account is bookmarked as "preferred".
-When the star button besides the quick search field is pressed, "only preferred" accounts are searched. webapp.user.proxy-print.delegate-copies-apply-switch Set to Y (default) or N, to show/hide an On/Off switch to apply Delegated Print Copies in the User Web App Print Dialog.
-When N, Delegated Print print Invoicing is active when the sum of col- lected delegator Copies is greater than zero.

-Configuration property Description webapp.user.proxy-print.delegator-user.hide-id Set to Y or N (default), to hide/show ID of User in Delegated Print Dialog.
-When Y, just the User Name is displayed. webapp.user.proxy-print.delegator-group.hide-id Set to Y or N (default), to hide/show ID of User Group in Dele- gated Print Dialog.
-When Y, just the Group Name is displayed.
+When the star button besides the quick search field is pressed, "only preferred" accounts are searched. webapp.user.proxy-print.delegate-copies-apply-switch Set to Y (default) or N, to show/hide an On/Off switch to ap- ply Delegated Print Copies in the User Web App Print Dialog.
+When N, Delegated Print print Invoicing is active when the sum of collected delegator Copies is greater than zero. webapp.user.proxy-print.delegator-user.detail Set to FULL (default), ID or NAME, to show FULL details of User in Delegated Print Dialog, or just its ID or NAME. webapp.user.proxy-print.delegator-group.detail Set to FULL (default), ID or NAME, to show FULL details of User Group in Delegated Print Dialog, or just its ID or NAME.

-Table 3.5.
+Table 3.6.
 Delegated Print Configuration Properties